 Lesson 4: Think About What You’d Tell Yourself as a Child

 One of the more difficult things about being a parent is simply forgetting what it’s like to be a kid.
 Especially when you’re an older parent like me.
-It’s been a long time since I was a kid and to connect with our kids on topics such as money we need to be able to think like them.
-In this article Lauren from Adulting is Easy writes a letter to herself 14 years ago with 10 things about money she’d tell her younger self.
+It’s been a long time since I was a kid, and to connect with our kids on topics such as money, we need to think like them.
+In this article, Lauren from Adulting is Easy writes a letter to herself 14 years ago with ten things about money she’d tell her younger self.
 Would her 16-year-old self listen to this advice?
 I guess we’ll never know.

 “The people around you with the nice stuff probably aren’t as rich as you’d think.
 I know you get envious of the Christmas presents your best friends get every year.
-It’s hard to believe they got a Playstation and an Xbox at the same time.
+It’s hard to believe they got a Playstation and an Xbox simultaneously.
 Their parents are going to have trouble retiring.
 There’s a difference between material things and wealth.“

 Lesson 5: Being Smart is Not Enough to Win with Money

-There are a lot of smart people in the world that are bad with money.
-Like anything, to be good at something you need to learn the rules of that space.
+Many intelligent people in the world are bad with money.
+Like anything, to be good at something, you need to learn the rules of that space.
 It’s no different with money.
-Personal finance concepts are actually quite simple.
-The behavioral aspect, or the “doing”, is the hard part.
-Being smart may help you achieve a higher income, which is certainly important.
+Personal finance concepts are pretty simple, but the behavioral aspect, or the “doing,” is the hard part.
+Being smart may help you achieve a higher income, which is essential.
 However, that isn’t enough.
 See the quote below from Money in your Twenties.

 Lesson 6: Talk Openly About Money

 Money isn’t only a taboo topic among family members and friends.
 It can also be a topic not often discussed within your household.
-The challenge is as a parent if you don’t talk about money regularly, how will your children even learn to understand how to use it?
-Sometimes the reason is due to shame or a lack of understanding around money by the parent.
-However, for parents that do have a good understanding of financial literacy it’s critical to pass that information on to our children.
+As a parent, the challenge is that if you don’t talk about money regularly, how will your children even learn to understand how to use it?
+Sometimes the reason is due to shame or a lack of knowledge about money by the parent.
+However, passing that information on to our children is critical for parents with a good understanding of financial literacy.
 That only comes by talking openly about money.
 Check out the quote below from Frugal Nomad Family.

 Lesson 7: Be Vulnerable and Share Your Mistakes

-What if you could capture all of your money moves, the good and bad, into a book?
+What if you could capture all of your money moves, the good and evil, into a book?
 Then you shared that book with your children.
-That’s exactly what Brian Siemens attempts to do in his new book, “Money: What I Wish I Knew When I Was Younger“.
-I’m reading through the book now and many of the themes are similar to what I’d like to convey to my own kids.
+That’s exactly what Brian Siemens attempts to do in his new book, “Money: What I Wish I Knew When I Was Younger.”
+Many themes are similar to what I’d like to convey to my kids.
 The tricky part is getting them to listen to my advice.

 “But he came out the other side all the better for it and with something to share, something guaranteed to make the path much easier (and less painful) for other teens and young adults who dare to read his story.”